alias8818/CouncilRouter/README.md

 ## ✨ **Key Features**

 ### 🧠 **Multi-Model Deliberation**
-- Orchestrates GPT-4, Claude, Gemini, and others simultaneously
+- Unified access to 300+ models via OpenRouter (GPT-4, Claude, Gemini, Llama, Mistral, and more)
+- Includes free-tier models for zero-cost operation
 - Multi-round peer review and critique
 - Graceful degradation on timeout or failures